 During May 2012, Main Street entered into an investment sub-advisory agreement with HMS Adviser, LP ("HMS Adviser"), which is the investment advisor to HMS Income, a non-publicly traded BDC, to provide certain investment advisory services to HMS Adviser.
-In December 2013, after obtaining required no-action relief from the SEC to allow it to own a registered investment adviser,

-Main Street assigned the sub-advisory agreement to the External Investment Manager since the fees received from such arrangement could otherwise have negative consequences on MSCC's ability to meet the source-of-income requirement necessary for it to maintain its RIC tax treatment.
+In December 2013, after obtaining required no-action relief from the SEC to allow it to own a registered investment adviser, Main Street assigned the sub-advisory agreement to the External Investment Manager since the fees received from such arrangement could otherwise have negative consequences on MSCC's ability to meet the source-of-income requirement necessary for it to maintain its RIC tax treatment.
 Under the investment sub-advisory agreement, the External Investment Manager is entitled to 50% of the base management fee and the incentive fees earned by HMS Adviser under its advisory agreement with HMS Income.
-Based upon several fee waiver agreements with HMS Income and HMS Adviser, the External Investment Manager did not begin accruing the base management fee and incentive fees, if any, until January 1, 2014.
-The External Investment Manager has conditionally agreed to waive a limited amount of the incentive fees otherwise earned.
-During the three months ended June 30, 2016 and 2015, the External Investment Manager earned \$2.3 million and \$2.0 million, respectively, of management fees (net of fees waived, if any) under the sub-advisory agreement with HMS Adviser.
-During the six months ended June 30, 2015, the External Investment Manager earned \$4.6 million and \$3.4 million, respectively, of management fees (net of fees waived, if any) under the sub-advisor.
+Based upon several fee waiver agreements with HMS Income and HMS Adviser, the External Investment Manager did not begin accruing the base management fee and incentive fees otherwise earned.
+During the three months ended September 30, 2016 and 2015, the External Investment Manager earned \$2.5 million and \$2.1 million, respectively, of management fees (net of fees waived, if any) under the sub-advisory agreement with HMS Adviser.